 (6) Do keep your speech short and sweet.

 If you’ve been asked by the couple to say a few words during the reception, keep it quick yet meaningful.
 The point is to say something from the heart.
 It’s also best to go straight to the point if you want to keep everyone’s attention and make an impact.
+Click here for some tips on how to make the best wedding speech.

 (7) Do drink responsibly.